 A grant has been awarded by the department for transport to Cheshire East Council to develop the outline business case for the scheme and prepare a formal planning application.

-We will be submitting an application to Department for Transport in June 2018 for inclusion in their Large Local Schemes programme for funding towards the construction of the scheme, subject to the completion of statutory processes.
+We submitted an application to Department for Transport in June 2018 for inclusion in their Large Local Schemes programme for funding towards the construction of the scheme, subject to the completion of statutory processes.